Cold Shrimp Salad with Dill

 • 2 tablespoons red onion finely chopped

-• 1 ½ tablespoons dried dill ,see recipe notes if using fresh dill
+• 1 ½ tablespoons dried dill or 3 tablespoons of fresh dill ,see recipe notes

-• 1 tablespoon citrus juice – lemon or lime juice
+• 1 tablespoon citrus juice – fresh lemon or lime juice

 Instructions